boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 **Paper Draft Title:** Epitopea: A Convex–Nonconvex Framework for Learning the Class II Antigenic Landscape with Cytokine Policy Reinforcement-****(Under Construction)****

 Cascading activations were found to be redundant and did not yield performance improvements.
-Therefore, our focus shifts toward model compression and mitigating overfitting through the use of cascaded model compression techniques.
+Therefore, our focus shifts toward model compression and mitigating overfitting through the use of cascaded model compression techniques. **Choose either a convex or a nonconvex activation function—do not combine or alternate between them in staged training**.

 TCR-CD8-MHC I - cytokines- Immune Response